venkatmcajj/react-sidemenubar/README.md

 - Easy to set up for real, you can make it work in less than 1minute!
 - Super easy to customize
 - Has `onClick` hooks.
 Can pass onclick event when user interact.
+- `Toggle` function allows you to toggle the sidemenu from open to close and close to open.
 - And much more !

 ## The gist